 The same is true for fuel consumption estimate - no extra fuel for climb or any reserves are taken into account.
 It is based on the typical consumption.
-See section 7.3.3 in page 76 for more details.
+See section 8.3.3 on page 90 for more details.

 Each item in the route can be changed.
 Any intermediate waypoints can be changed or removed.
 A new waypoint can be inserted before the selected item.
 Please feel free to experiment.